lijingyao123/TransFit/readme.md

 <p>Compared with traditional <strong>semi-analytical models</strong> (e.g., Arnett-like models), which rely on simplified and time-independent temperature structures, TransFit directly solves the diffusion equation.
 This allows the model to capture <strong>time-dependent temperature evolution, non-uniform heating distributions, and the transition from shock-cooling to radioactive-powered emission</strong>, while maintaining <strong>computational speeds comparable to semi-analytical approaches</strong>.</p>

+<p>By combining <strong>physical realism with efficient MCMC fitting</strong>, TransFit provides a practical tool for rapid light-curve modeling and parameter inference in the era of large time-domain surveys.</p>

 </td>
 </tr>
 </table>

-## Advantages
+## Features

-- Physically motivated: directly solves the time-dependent diffusion equation instead of relying on static semi-analytical approximations.
+- Physically motivated light-curve fitting based on the time-dependent radiative diffusion equation.
+- Supports both `bolometric` and `multi-band` transient light-curve fitting.
-- Fast for fitting: designed for efficient Bayesian inference with MCMC backends such as `emcee`, `zeus`, and `dynesty`.
+- Fast Bayesian inference with MCMC samplers such as `emcee`, `zeus`, and `dynesty`.
-- Built for common workflows: supports both bolometric light-curve fitting and multi-band light-curve fitting.
-- Simple public API: most users only need `tf.BolometricData(...)` or `tf.MultiBandData(...)`, plus `tf.fit_bol(...)` or `tf.fit_multiband(...)`.
+- Simple public workflow centered on `tf.BolometricData(...)`, `tf.MultiBandData(...)`, `tf.fit_bol(...)`, and `tf.fit_multiband(...)`.
-- Practical output tools: includes fit plotting, corner plotting, and save/load helpers for standard analysis workflows.
+- Built-in result inspection, fit plotting, corner plotting, and save/load helpers.
+- Internal solver runs in CGS units, while the public time interface uses observer-frame days for easier scientific use.

-## How To Use
+## Installation

-Run from the repository root so `import transfit` works directly.
+TransFit currently runs from source.
+After cloning the repository, use it from the repository root so that `import transfit` works directly.

-Main dependencies:
+Requirements:
+- Python `3.10+`
 - `numpy`
 - `matplotlib`
 - `pandas`
 - `numba`
 - `astropy`

-Optional dependencies:
+Optional packages:
 - `corner` for posterior corner plots
 - `emcee`, `zeus`, `dynesty` for fitting backends

+Notes:
-Optional sampler backends are imported lazily, so `import transfit` does not require all sampler packages to be installed.
+- Optional sampler backends are imported lazily, so `import transfit` does not require all sampler packages to be installed.
+- Public fitting APIs use `z` directly; for standard workflows you do not need to construct internal context objects manually.

+## Usage

 ### 1. Prepare your data